Bolesław Drobner

-Bolesław Drobner (born 28 June 1883 in Kraków, died 31 March 1968 in Kraków) was a Polish politician.
+Bolesław Drobner (28 June 1883 – 31 March 1968) was a Polish politician.
 A member of the Polish Socialist Party, he supported cooperation with the communists.
 Arrested by the NKVD after the Soviet invasion of Poland, in 1943 he was released.
-Drobner joined a pro-Soviet Polish communist organization the Union of Polish Patriots and later the Polish Committee of National Liberation (PKWN).
+Drobner joined a pro-Soviet Polish communist organization; the Union of Polish Patriots and later the Polish Committee of National Liberation (PKWN).
 As leader of the "Lublin Poles", he led a delegation to Żagań on 13 May 1945 where he pledged allegiance of his town to the Soviet Union.

-In 1945 Drobner became the first Polish mayor (president) of Wrocław (former Breslau) and was deputy to State National Council and then to Polish Sejm (national legislature).
+In 1945, Drobner became the first Polish mayor (president) of Wrocław (former Breslau) and was deputy to State National Council and then to Polish Sejm (national legislature).
 He was a senior marshal of the latter institution in 1957, 1961 and 1965.

 He was also a notable supporter of the artistic group Piwnica pod Baranami.